PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/AdeptaSororitas.md

 * You may spend a fate point to act in the suprise round of a combat.
 If you do so, you do not count as being suprised.
 * **Equipment**:
   * You can choose 1 from the following list:
-    * Bolt pistol, 4 Frag grenades, 4 Krak grenades, 1 other grenade of your choice
+    * Bolt pistol, 4 Frag grenades, 4 Krak grenades, 1 melta bomb.
+Both og the seraphims bolt pistols recieve the reliable quality
     * 2 Seraphim Hand Flamers, 2 Frag grenades, 2 Krak grenades
     * 2 Seraphim Fusion pistols
     * 1 Powersword, 1 Frag grenade, 1 Krak grenade